Fiodorwellfme/PiP-Disabler/README.md

 Runtime meshcutting combined with FOV zoom (incompatible with Fontaine's FOV fix) to reduce the FPS cost of ADSing with optic scopes.

+# How it works (In progress):

+When ADS, identify if scope is optic or not.
+If Optic then check if thermal or NVG or variable scope or part of blacklisted scopes.
+If any of those is true then bypass mod.
+Extract reticle, flip the texture horizontally and display it center screen in a command buffer.

+Set a 4 diameter cutting plane along the scope axis using the lens closest to the camera as the origin (this has to be configured manually for each scope).
+The meshcutter cuts through all the meshes that are found between hands and the scope and is then cached for reusal during the raid.

+Once the mesh has been cut, use it to create a mask that hides the reticle when it intersects with scope housing/Weapon mesh.
+Then set main camera rotation axis aligned with weapon axis, extract reticle at runtime and display it center screen in a command buffer.
+Magnification is found in Template.Zooms to be consistent across scopes, sometimes it may not be the same as the PiP scopes because of BSG Jank.
+Calculate FOV by dividing reference FOV (50°) by magnification and then set main cam FOV to that value.

 <h1>Current features:</h1>

 Reliable magnification level through scope json (may not be exactly same as PiP).